 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Viral hemorrhagic septicemia, or VHS, has historically been considered the most serious viral disease of trout and salmon raised in freshwater environments in Europe.
-Only recently has it emerged in freshwater fish in the Great Lakes region of the United States and Canada.
+Only relatively recently has it emerged in freshwater fish in the Great Lakes region of the United States and Canada.

 VHS is not a threat to human health; however, it poses a significant economic risk to private aquaculture.

 VHS is a "reportable disease," which means it must be reported within 48 hours of diagnosis to the Indiana State Board of Animal Health (BOAH).
-Marsh said VHS is one of five such reportable fish diseases in Indiana and the world health organization for animals.